cysouw/diathesis/text/c01_introduction.md

 - The **lexical roles of the verb do not change** between the alternants.
 Note, however, that there might be new roles introduced or some roles might be left unexpressed.
 - A specific clause alternation is only applicable to a restricted set of verbs.
 The list of applicable verbs constitutes the **domain of application** of the alternation.
 Any semantic/syntactic characterisation of these applicable verbs should be seen as a summary of the domain of application, not its definition.

 Clause alternations are widespread when auxiliaries are introduced, like modal *müssen* 'have to' \Next[a].
 Yet, clause alternation are attested with various different markings, like the verb particle *auf* marking completeness of the action \Next[b] or the somewhat mysterious reflexive *sich* with verbs like *ansehen* 'look at' \Next[c].
-Arguably, the special word order in German subordinate clauses (viz. the finite verb occurs clause final) can be considered a clause alternation.
+Arguably, the special word order in German subordinate clauses (viz. the finite verb occurs clause-final) can be considered a clause alternation.

 \ex.
  \a.
 Er erledigt seine Hausaufgaben.
 Er muss seine Hausaufgaben erledigen.
  \b.
 Ich esse den Apfel.
 Ich esse den Apfel auf.
  \c.
 Er hat das Haus angesehen.
 Er hat sich das Haus angesehen.
  \d.
 Er erledigt seine Hausaufgaben.
 Ich hoffe, dass er seine Hausaufgaben erledigt

-#### Diathesis ('valency alternation') {.unnumbered}

 Based on the notion of a clause alternation, a \textsc{diathesis} (or 'valency alternation', I use both terms synonymously) is defined as follows: